merdely/system-setup/roles/unix_system/README.md

 * system_custom_groups
 * system_custom_services
 * system_custom_deb_files

+For packages that are required for this playbook to work, use the system_pkgs_install dict for each OS family/system.

 The ca_certification_dest variable contains the location for custom CA certificates in Debian & RedHat